j-sieben/PIT/Doc/handling_contexts.md

 end;
 ```

 How and when this method is called is up to you.
 You may bind it to an external toggle or call a script to switch it, as soon as you call the method, it gets switched.
 What the focus of this switch will be depends on the kind of context you have.
+There is one exception to this rule: The session adapter, responsible for retrieving session id and username, also has an option to control logging.
+It may pass the name of a context back and `PIT` will immediately switch to this context.
+This is useful if you need a way to detect whether the calling environment is set to debug mode and you want `PIT`.
+Take APEX as an example: You can switch on logging of an APEX application by providing a switch within the URL.
+The APEX session adapter shipped with the `PIT_APEX` output module will detect this and switch to a context called `CONTEXT_APEX` that contains parameterizable logging settings for APEX.
+This way, `PIT` can be remotely switched on simply by setting APEX to debug mode.

 ### Toggle context
 Another option to control the log session is to switch logging on and of for a given list of methods or packages.
 Idea is that you may have packages that are well maintained and tested, whereas other packages need testing and logging.
 In this case, you can provide a »white list« to switch logging on or a »black list« to switch logging off.
 You may have any number of toggle switches.
 Normally, you may provide on toggle per named context you want to toggle to.
 Assure that this named context is available before creating a toggle to prevent assertion errors.